 - a reference to a party includes its successors or permitted assigns;

 - a reference to a statute or statutory provision is a reference to such statute or statutory provision as amended or re-enacted and includes any subordinate legislation made under that statute or statutory provision;

 - any phrase introduced by the terms “including”, “include”, “in particular” or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms; and

 - a reference to “writing” or “written” includes faxes and e-mails.

 2. BASIS OF CONTRACT

-2.3 The Quotation and Terms constitute the agreement between the parties.
-Any samples, drawings, descriptive matter or advertising issued by the Supplier and any descriptions or illustrations contained in the Supplier's catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Goods and/or Services described in them.
-They shall not form part of the Contract or any other contract between the Supplier and the Customer for the supply of the Goods and/or Services, subject to clause 12.1 hereof.
+2.3 Any samples, drawings, descriptive matter or advertising issued by the Supplier and any descriptions or illustrations contained in the Supplier's catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Goods and/or Services described in them.
+They shall not form part of the Contract or have any contractual force.

 3. APPLICATION OF THESE CONDITIONS

 3.1 Where a Consumer purchases Goods and/or Services these Conditions shall be subject to any laws or legislation governing the rights of consumers and the Consumer’s statutory rights as stated in Term 6 shall not be affected.